pascal-fb-martin/housekasa/README.md

 This section describes the subset of the Kasa protocol that is implemented in HouseKasa.
 This is not a complete description of the protocol, only of the subset implemented by HouseKasa: others have provided more extensive documentation of that protocol (such as [softCheck](https://github.com/softScheck/tplink-smartplug/blob/master/tplink-smarthome-commands.txt)).

-In fact, HouseKasa uses a variant of the Kasa protocol not widely described on the Internet, and that does not exactly match what the Kasa app is using.
-In thissection we will first describe how the Kasa app interacts with some Kasa device types, and then describe what HouseKasa actually uses.
+HouseKasa actually uses a variant of the Kasa protocol not widely described on the Internet, and that does not exactly match what the Kasa app is using.
+In this section we will first describe how the Kasa app interacts with some Kasa device types, and then describe what HouseKasa actually uses.

-Note that some discrepancies in the protocol used by different device types might be attributed to the firmware version: when identifying a device it is recommended to consider both thetype of device and the firmware version.
+Note that some discrepancies in the protocol used by different device types might be attributed to the firmware version: when identifying a device it is recommended to consider both the type of device and the firmware version.

 All commands and responses contain an encrypted JSON structure.
-The JSON structures are described based on examples of real network captures, with some values Obscured.
+The JSON structures are described based on examples of real network captures, with some values obscured.

 The encryption cypher is a byte XOR operation with the previous (encrypted) bytes, except for the first byte which is encrypted with 0xab.
 Since XOR is its own inverse, encryption and decryption are the same operation, except for which byte value to use as the key for the next byte: either the original value (decryption) or the values after the XOR (encryption).